jindrichmynarz/dissertation/parts/offline_evaluation.md

 <!-- ## Offline evaluation -->

 <!--
-FIXME: Do we basically do grid search?
+Do we basically do grid search?
 Configuration can be considered as hyper-parameters.
 We are basically trying to find the most important (sensitive) hyper-parameters.
 Idea: distribution of the predicted bidders should be equal to the distribution of the bidder frequencies.
 (Suggested in <https://static.googleusercontent.com/media/research.google.com/en/pubs/archive/43146.pdf>.)

 Effect size: